instedd/cdx/_posts/2014-12-02-submit-events.md

   "age" : "21"
 }`

-If the same test is sent more than once (with the same event_id), the result data gets updated and no duplicated record is created.
+If the same event is sent more than once (with the same event_id), the result data gets updated and no duplicated record is created.

 # Response